 1. Do You Need More Than One Resource?

-If you have ambitious growth goals, scalability of hiring will be a challenge.
+If you have ambitious growth goals, the scalability of hiring will be a challenge.
 Do you have someone in-house that can vet new developers when you need more?
 If so, freelancers can be a great option.
 But let’s say your entire technical team is overloaded or you would just rather have a scalable process in place?
-Then a digital agency can be a better option.
+Then a digital marketing agency can be a better option.
 Good digital agencies have an extremely high bar when hiring their own developers, so they can essentially take on significant hiring costs for you.

 Besides the cost of recruiting, there’s also the cost of knowledge transfer, which means the cost of getting a new developer up to speed on the existing product, codebase, and workflow.
 This can take anywhere from days to weeks, depending on complexity.
 If you’re expecting to need only one developer, then a freelancer or a digital agency have the same cost of knowledge transfer.
 But if you’re expecting to need more than one developer at any point, you’ll need to entrust that existing developer with knowledge transfer, which can sometimes be an uncomfortable and risky process if that developer thinks their job is on the line and they want to protect it.
 Also, while that developer handles transfers knowledge to another developer, their own work has to stop.
 From the standpoint of protecting your IP and minimizing work stoppage, an agency that has project managers, designers, and pair programming on your project will have a larger braintrust that can help with knowledge transfer to new developers without needing to stop work each time.